trailofbits/mishegos/README.md

 mishegos
 ========

-A haphazard x86 decoder fuzzer.
+A differential fuzzer for x86 decoders.

 ## Usage